Duffew/battleships/README.md

 ## Deployment
 ### GitHub for Version Control
-The project was developed using the GitPod Integrated Development Environment (IDE) and pushed to the battleships repo on GitHub.
+The project was developed using the GitPod Integrated Development Environment (IDE) and pushed to the Battleships repo on GitHub.
 The following git commands were used to communicate between the IDE and the repo:

 + git add . - used to add updates to the staging area ready for committal to the queue
 + git commit -m "comment" - used to commit updates to the repo queue
 + git push - used to send updates in the queue to the repo on GitHub

 ### Heroku for Deployment
-The project was deployed Heroku using the follwoing steps:
+The project was deployed Heroku using the following steps:
 + 'Create new app' from within the Heroku dashboard
     - choose a unique app name
     - select region - Europe